-In this article I’m going to list my fifteen principles for complete customer service and let you draw your own conclusions.
+In this article I’m going to list my fifteen principles for complete customer service.

 But firstly, take a look at the following questions and answer them in sequence:

 - Is this principle really important for my organization?

 - If it is important, are we actually implementing this principle consistently and thoroughly throughout the organization?